teancom/codex/gitbook.md

 - A static website that is searchable and displays a TOC.
 - Downloadable PDF, ePub and MOBI formats for eBOOK and computer reading anywhere.

-In codex project, we use github to host the repository, use Gitbook to publish different formats of codex book.
-You can go to [codex Gitbook][codex-gitbook] to read codex book, click **READ** in the blue box on the right, or download different formats of codex book.
+In the codex project, we use github to host the repository, using Gitbook to publish different formats of the codex book.
+You can go to [codex Gitbook][codex-gitbook] to read the codex book, click **READ** in the blue box on the right, or download different formats of the codex book.

 ### Table of Contents